redskap/aws-dynamodb-java-example-local-testing/README.md

 SEVERE: [sqlite] SQLiteQueue[]: stopped abnormally, reincarnation is not possible for in-memory database
 ```

-The example contains a simple `AwsDynamoDbHelper` class that can be used for initializing this property for DynamoDB at runtime, so it will work from both your IDE and from Gradle.
+The example contains a simple [`AwsDynamoDbHelper`](src/test/java/io/redskap/java/aws/dynamodb/example/local/testing/AwsDynamoDbHelper.java) class that can be used for initializing this property for DynamoDB at runtime, so it will work from both your IDE and from Gradle.

-You only need to call `AwsDynamoDbHelper.initSqLite()` before you plan to use the local database.
+You only need to call [`AwsDynamoDbHelper#initSqLite()`](src/test/java/io/redskap/java/aws/dynamodb/example/local/testing/AwsDynamoDbHelper.java#L17) before you plan to use the local database.
 If the property is already initialized, the call will skip initialization.

 There is an example test, that uses the local database.
-The test calls the initialization at the `@BeforeClass` setUp method: `io.redskap.java.aws.dynamodb.example.local.testing.SimpleCrudTest`
+The test calls the initialization at the `@BeforeClass` setUp method [`SimpleCrudTest`](src/test/java/io/redskap/java/aws/dynamodb/example/local/testing/SimpleCrudTest.java#L19)

 ## Build